Top 9 Food Bank Fundraising Ideas and Strategies

 For example, you could partner with a business and have their different departments challenge one another to see which can bring in the most food for a food drive.
 Have the management keep a running tally posted in visible areas and offer a pizza party or breakfast to the winners.

 With schools, plan a penny war between classrooms.
 Each class collects change in a container.
-Students throw dollar bills into the container of another classroom in order to “cancel out” that class’ change.
+Students throw dollar bills into the container of another classroom to “cancel out” that class’ change.
 In other words, change in the container equals “positive” points, while bills equal “negative” points.
 The team with the most positive points at the end of the war wins!

 Whether you’re working with a school, a church, or a business, you could do a Stuff-a-Bus, Fill-a-Truck, fill the Principal’s office, gymnasium, truck, bus, or another designated area with food.
 Outline a map and have the participants fill in the area with food.

-Bonus Insights and Notes – Food Banks and the Coronavirus Pandemic
+Bonus Insights and Notes

 food bank fundraising